Natural Soil Amendment - Widely Use of Special Fertilizer

 Zeolite’s natural crystalline structure contains more pores and channels allowing oxygen to flow in and out of the mineral while also trapping and storing the oxygen.
 It was improved the availability of oxygen to the roots by zeolite and the aeration of the soil in general deterring anaerobic bacteria,root-rot, and stagnation.

 Fertilizer requirements are reduced While nitrogen help to stimulate plant growth, it also contributes to water pollution; up to 70 percent of nitrogen contained in fertilizers is lost to the soil environment.
-Reduces nitrogen fertilizer requirements as a large portion of nitrogen fertilizers leach through the growth zone and into the aquifer.
+Reduces nitrogen fertilizer requirements as a large portion of nitrogen fertilizer leach through the growth zone and into the aquifer.
 Zeolite will hold nitrogen and prevent the pollution of the water table by nitrates and nitrites.

 Quickly use Zeolite, It will cut fertilizer and water costs by holding the nutrients and water in the root zone until the plant is ready to utilize them.
 It doesn’t require more fertilizer and water to be applied.
 Zeolite prevents compaction, increases infiltration, and helps the aeration of deep root systems due to its high surface area and porosity.
 This promotes the best stewardship of the land by reducing pollution brought on by fertilizers leaching to the groundwater or running off into surface water sources.